erikriver/calculator/README.md

 ## Plus

-There is an CLI calculator to evaluate expressions as an argumen, you follow this steps in the root of the repository to try it:
+There is an CLI calculator to evaluate expressions as an argument, you follow this steps in the root of the repository to try it:

 ```
 $ make backend